Favourited 1275 times

 Greetings!
-We live on the spectacular west coast of Scotland on a small unhurried island, a hidden gem that has escaped the ravages of big tourism, We bought a croft (some 42 acres) and the croft house is now nearly fully renovated we upgraded it in a traditional fashion so its very pretty!
+We live on the spectacular west coast of Scotland on a small unhurried island, a hidden gem that has escaped the ravages of big tourism, We bought a croft (some 42 acres) and the croft house is now fully renovated -we upgraded it in a traditional fashion so its very pretty!
 We have erected stock proof fencing and have now planted 17000 native broad leaved trees growing well in copses and as a shelter belt for the production of healthy organic vegetables.
-We have planted a lot fruiting trees on 'lazy beds' which was the traditional method of arable farming on the west coast in times gone by.
-We are in the middle of expanding the area where we grow vegetables and fruit and we built a polytunnel in 2019 which produced an abundance of vegetables so we are looking forward to 2020 and new varities of vegetables to try out..
-Our focus is to reuse and tread as lightly as is feasible on the land so we have built raised beds from the wood that has been removed from the croft house; we have a compost toilet that is passed by SEPA and our water comes from a borehole all tested and tasting delicious.
+We have planted a lot fruiting trees and vegetables on 'lazy beds' which was the traditional method of arable farming on the west coast in times gone by.
+We are in the middle of expanding the area where we grow vegetables and fruit and we built a polytunnel in 2019 which produced an abundance of vegetables so we are looking forward to 2021 and new varieties of vegetables to try out..
+Our focus is to reuse and tread as lightly as is feasible on the land so we have built raised beds from the wood that has been removed from the croft house; our bunkhouse is underfloor heated with airsource renewable energy, triple glazed, scottish larch clad and our water comes from a borehole all tested and tasting delicious.
 We have a big family who are around at various times.
+Clar eis an environmental activist and nurse, Mike is a landscape architect and loves working on the land growing tea, fruit oats/lentils and heritage grains.

 DIY and building projects